Koenkk/zigbee2mqtt.io/docs/guide/faq/README.md

 Since Zigbee2MQTT 1.21.0 this can be done without having to repair all devices.
 Stop Zigbee2MQTT, plug in the new coordinator and update the `serial` -> `port`  in your `configuration.yaml`, next start Zigbee2MQTT.

-It is recommended to use the same ieee address on your new coordinator.
-To do this:
+It is recommended to use the same ieee address on your new coordinator, see [copying the ieee address of an adapter](../adapters/flashing/copy_ieeaddr.html)
-- Figure out the ieee address of your CC2530/CC2531 coordinator (open `data/database.db` and look for the `ieeeAddr`)
-- Using the flashing tool, write the ieee address of your old coordinator to the new coordinator
-- Reflash the firmware on your new coordinator (this is important, otherwise the coordinator will stick to its old ieee address)

 ## How do I move my Zigbee2MQTT instance to a different environment?
 Details about your network are stored in both the coordinator and files under the `data/` directory.
 To move your instance to another environment move the contents of the `data` directory and update the path to your coordinator in your `configuration.yaml`.
 Now you can start Zigbee2MQTT.